MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/setup-recommended-alert-rules.md

 ## When to enable recommended alerts

 If you don't have alert rules defined for your cluster resource, you can enable recommended out-of-the-box alert rules in the Azure portal.
-The system compiles a list of recommended alert rules using Metrics data and provide threshold recommendations based on:
+The system compiles a list of recommended alert rules using Metrics data and provides threshold recommendations based on:

 - The resource provider’s knowledge of important signals and thresholds for monitoring the resource.
 - Data that tells us what customers commonly alert on for this resource.